SamGon24/SamGon24/README.md

 ## About Me 🚀
 - 🎓 CS Major at Texas State | Graduating in 2027
-- 🏋️‍♂️ Passionate about fitness, music, and technology
+- 🏋️‍♂️ Passionate about fitness, music, sports and technology
-- 🤖 Looking forward to learn more on the Artifical Intelligence
-- side of Computer Science
+- 🤖 Looking forward to learn more on the Artifical Intelligence side of Computer Science!
 - 🔍 Currently researching WAR metrics in baseball ahd its implications
-- using AI!
+- using AI.

 ## Tech Stack 🛠️
 ![C++](https://img.shields.io/badge/-C++-blue?style=flat&logo=c%2B%2B)